Outa the Mouth of Babes

 For an exclusive, and private copy of our upcoming Season 5 Theme Song, Zoe.L’s The Game–purchase it here.

-Our beautiful Dyonne is an Ambassador for Christ and the blessings God has placed on her life distinguish her: including a face for TV, a voice for Radio and a special anointing for facilitating deliverance with her powerful healing ministry.
+Our beautiful Dyonne is an Ambassador for Christ–the anointed one, and the blessings God has placed on her life distinguish her: including a face for TV, a voice for Radio and a special anointing for facilitating deliverance with her powerful God-given healing ministry.
 Breaking with traditions of social media engagement to “go her own way” Dyonne serves hearty episodes of spiritual food to sustain the hungry soul.

 Thank you for connecting with us today.
-On behalf of Dyonne and her dedicated team; tune in again, for the next Faith Talk.
+On behalf of Dyonne and her dedicated team; tune in again, for the next Dyonne Lewis Show: Faith Talk.